takahiro-hirofuchi/mesmeric-emulator/README.md

 SOFTWARE.
 ```

-At this moment, MESMERIC is available for those who collaborate on research projects with us.
+At this moment, the source code of MESMERIC is available for those who collaborate on research projects with us.
 It is also available under an agreement with AIST.
 Feel free to contact us.